 What Wall Street Thinks of Tesla Stock

-Wall Street is also divided on Tesla stock, as traders position for the stock to crash, or explode to new highs.
+Wall Street is also divided on Tesla stock, as traders position for the stock to either crash or explode to new highs.

-So with TSLA trading around 300, how might I bet on, or against, Tesla stock trading options?
+So, with TSLA trading around 170, how might I bet on, or against, Tesla stock trading options?

-If I believed in Elon Musk, and the future of Telsa, I might execute the following trade:
+If I believed in Elon Musk, and the future of Tesla, I might execute the following trade:

 If I wanted to bet against TSLA stock, I might execute the following trade:

-The advantage to buying put options is that most brokerage companies don’t allow average investors to short stocks.
-However, they do all allow you to buy puts, which is a bearish position, because your potential loss is limited to the price you paid for the put ($3,300).
+However, they do all allow you to buy puts, which is a bearish position, because your potential loss is limited to the price you paid for the put ($2,700).

 *This post has been updated from an original version published in 2017.